My name is Anna and I've worked as a printed texile designer in the fashion industry for 20 years (!!)

 I do sometimes hold stock at busier times of year - check out my 'in stock' page if you want something quickly.

-Please expect your cushions and fabric by the metre to take around 2 weeks for delivery in the UK.
+Please expect your cushions to take around 2 weeks for delivery in the UK.
+Fabric by the metre is usual 7 - 10 days lead time.

 The fabric is printed in the UK and then handmade by me to order.
 I also regularly open slots for my lampshade kits for you to make one at home.
 You can select any two prints from the collection.